jwilsson/spotify-web-api-php/docs/examples/managing-user-library.md

 ]);
 ```

-It's also possible to delete a album or a podcast show from a user's library using `deleteMyAlbums` or `deleteMyShows`.
+It's also possible to delete an album, a podcast episode, or a podcast show from a user's library using `deleteMyAlbums`, `deleteMyEpisodes`, or `deleteMyShows`.

 ## Checking if tracks are present in a user's library